mohlemeyer/a-mailer/README.md

 of the use as a Vert.x module.
 More information might be obtained from the JSDoc documentation under `jslibs/a-mailer/jsDocOut`.

+#### Example

+A usage example for sending a single email with the CommonJS module can be found in `jslibs/a-mailer/examples/a-mailer/sendMailCommonJS.js`.

+### Reusing the Connection

+The CommonJS module also provides the ability to send multiple messages over the same TCP connection to reduce the overhead for opening/closing connections.

+In this case the `sendSeq` method has to be used instead of the `send` method and the connection has to be explicitly closed after all messages have been sent by calling the `sendSeqEnd` method.

+#### Example

+An CommonJS example for reusing the connection when sending multiple email messages can be found in `jslibs/a-mailer/examples/a-mailer/sendSeqCommonJS.js`.

 ### Debugging

 With `debug` set to true, the mailer becomes an